voselef/nasdaq-news-sentiment-analyzer/README.md

 Gemini is called at most once per minute.
 If the limit, quota, or API request fails, the bot sends the regular non-AI report.
+---

+## ⚠️ Disclaimer

+This bot is for **research and informational purposes only**.
+The generated trade signals **do not constitute financial advice**.
+Please consult a financial advisor before using it with real money.

+---
+## ❕Acknowledgements

+Parts of this project were developed with the assistance of AI coding tools, including ChatGPT, Claude and Gemini.